 Managing Intellectual Property Proactively, Efficiently, and Effectively

-Fuentek has helped scores of technology transfer offices (TTOs) and other clients achieve IP management successes.
-Here are some of those best practices that can make your TTO or other IP operation more proactive, efficient, and effective.
+Fuentek has helped scores of technology transfer offices (TTOs) and other clients achieve success in managing IP.
+Here are some of those best practices that can make your TTO or other innovation operation more proactive, efficient, and effective.

 Get More Free Tech Transfer Resources: Subscribe to The Fountain

-Fuentek’s quarterly e-newsletter provides exclusive information and insights on top tech transfer topics.
-Subscribe today and get free access to a recent webinar in the next issue of The Fountain.
+Fuentek’s quarterly e-newsletter provides exclusive information and insights on top technology transfer topics.
+Subscribe today and get free access to exclusive content in the next issue of The Fountain.